Where to Stay in Alicante 2023 – 8 Best Areas

 El Centro

-Alicante’s El Centro (Old Town) is the best place to stay in Alicante for a first-time visitor, as it has a lot of the city’s old-world charm and is home to many of the city’s historic buildings, narrow streets, beautiful cathedrals, interesting museums, and cultural attractions.
+Alicante’s El Centro (Old Town) is the best place to stay in Alicante for a first-time visitor.
+It is the historic heart of the city and is home to many of the city’s historic buildings, narrow streets, beautiful cathedrals, interesting museums, and cultural attractions.

 Many buildings in Old Town were rebuilt after the destruction of the seven-day bombardment by the French Armada in 1691, even though their origins can be traced back to preceding centuries.